 November 11, 2015: Apple’s first iPad Pro goes on sale after months of speculation about the giant-size tablet.
 With its much larger screen, professional-oriented targeting and dreaded (optional) stylus, the 12.9-inch iPad Pro represents Apple CEO Tim Cook’s cleanest break yet from Steve Jobs’ vision for iOS devices.

-And it turned out to be all the better for it!
+And it turned out all the better for it!

 iPad Pro launch: Unveiling the ultimate computer

 I have a personal theory that the iPad represented the purest form of Jobs’ ideal for computing.
 Throughout his career, he distilled personal computers into their purest forms.

-Speaking with former Apple engineers in the 2000s — before the iPad or iPhone were announced — one person jokingly remarked that Jobs’ perfect computer would probably be a screen with no keyboard and, at best, one button to turn it on and off.
+Speaking with former Apple engineers in the 2000s — before the iPad or iPhone existed — one person jokingly remarked that Jobs’ perfect computer would probably be a screen with no keyboard and, at best, one button to turn it on and off.

-They were kidding around (or were they?), but this turned out to be pretty much exactly what the iPad was.
+They were kidding around (or were they?).
+However, this turned out to be pretty much exactly what the iPad was.

 The iPad Pro, then, was Cook’s revised vision for the iPad — just as the iPhone 6 Plus had been his revised vision of what an iPhone could be, after Jobs assured users he had found the perfect screen size for a smartphone.

 The iPad Pro was bigger, sure — sized 12.9 inches compared to 9.7 inches for the original iPad.
 However, unlike the plus-size iPhones, its larger screen made perfect sense for a tablet.

 I’ve used a 5.5-inch iPhone ever since Apple released one and have since moved up to a 6.7-inch model.
 It’s fine when I’m working in an office.
 But the moment I take it outside, I’m reminded how unwieldy it is.
-It’s very challenging to use one-handed, and the Reachability feature seems a half-assed solution.
+It proves very challenging to use one-handed.
+And the Reachability feature seems like a half-assed solution.